 The value math versus the Westside

 The core reason to shop Sherman Oaks is the value.
-Per our neighborhood research — estimates, not live comps — the median condo price runs around 765 thousand dollars and roughly 700 dollars per square foot, well below comparable Westside zip codes for similar space.
+Per our neighborhood research — estimates, not live comps — the median condo price runs around $765,000 and roughly $700 per square foot, well below comparable Westside zip codes for similar space.
 The trade is explicit and honest: you accept a Valley address and a pass to cross for the beach, and in return you get more square footage, mature trees and a genuine neighborhood feel.
 For a family sizing up a Westside two-bedroom against a Sherman Oaks three, the math frequently favors the Valley.
 Current figures move every quarter, so our live market report at /market-stats is the source of truth.

 Schools, space and the family calculus